 a mirror and he was the monster all along.
 The morale to the story is that it is easier to deal with monsters "out there" than those within us.
 The suspect (Guy) had

-the delusion that when the moon apeared he would transform.
-The doctor perscribed an antipsychotic and told Guy that when he felt an attack coming on, he should
+the delusion that when the moon appeared he would transform.
+The doctor prescribed an anti-psychotic and told Guy that when he felt an attack coming on, he should

 Scully calls Mulder.
 She found the man they are looking for, working in the phone store near the motel (named Smart Phones is Us).
 The blood tests had some